huggingface/diffusers/docs/source/en/quantization/torchao.md

 ## Supported quantization types

-Broadly, quantization in the follow data types is supported: `int8`, `float3-float8` and `uint1-uint7`.
-Among these types, there exists weight-only quantization techniques and weight + dynamic-activation quantization techniques.
+torchao supports weight-only quantization and weight and dynamic-activation quantization for int8, float3-float8, and uint1-uint7.

-Weight-only quantization refers to storing the model weights in a specific low-bit data type but performing computation in a higher precision data type, like `bfloat16`.
-This lowers the memory requirements from model weights, but retains the memory peaks for activation computation.
+Weight-only quantization stores the model weights in a specific low-bit data type but performs computation with a higher-precision data type, like `bfloat16`.
+This lowers the memory requirements from model weights but retains the memory peaks for activation computation.

-Dynamic Activation quantization refers to storing the model weights in a low-bit dtype, while also quantizing the activations on-the-fly to save additional memory.
+Dynamic activation quantization stores the model weights in a low-bit dtype, while also quantizing the activations on-the-fly to save additional memory.
 This lowers the memory requirements from model weights, while also lowering the memory overhead from activation computations.
-However, this may come at a quality tradeoff at times, so it is recommended to test different models thoroughly before settling for your favourite quantization method.
+However, this may come at a quality tradeoff at times, so it is recommended to test different models thoroughly.

 The quantization methods supported are as follows: